 The coroner also says that the police report revealed that Myriam “believed that her allergy to peanut had diminished,” but there is no mention of why she came to believe this.

-It is always distressing to hear of yet another young allergic person’s untimely death, and Allergic Living’s editors agree with Myriam’s mother that there are important reminders that arise from this tragedy.
+Allergic Living’s editors agree with Myriam’s mother that there are important reminders that arise from her daughter’s tragedy.
 We remind all those who have food allergies and asthma:

 - Always carry your epinephrine auto-injector, and preferably two of them in case of a severe reaction or a secondary (biphasic) reaction.
 Also carry your asthma inhaler.